Agendas & Meetings

 In other matters:

-2. Saw Dr. Smith present a gift to November Student of the Month, Zane Hubble of Winfield, KS.
+2. Saw Dr. Smith present a gift to November Student of the Month, Zane Hubble of Winfield,

 3. David Stanley provided the Board with a Trustee Finance Subcommittee update.